John Harvey & Sons: Bristol Cream and other products

 Bristol Cream is a complex dark amber 'cream sherry' that has been blended and bottled in Jerez, Spain since 1796.

 The brand was wholly owned by John Harvey & Sons of Bristol until the 21st century acquisition.
 John Harvey's descendants continued making Bristol cream since the takeover of the company's main brand.
 Since 2019, it is made and bottled in Spain.
 Some residual assets or shares of the business such as in vineyards are owned by former board member Joseph Harvey, the youngest of John Harvey's male descendants.

 The business specialises in blending and exporting the fortified wine, sherry.
-It originally sold a wider mix of Spanish and Portuguese wines and from the early 19th century, specialised in fortified wines which traveled better consistently.
+It originally sold a wider mix of Spanish and Portuguese wines, and from the early 19th century specialised in fortified wines which traveled better.
 During the 1860s and 1880s John Harvey's sons John and Edward developed in the company's cellars what was dubbed a new type of sherry: cream sherry (in flavour and texture).
 This became the main product: Harveys Bristol Cream.
 The blend starts with wines from fifty different soleras, including three sherry types: Fino, Amontillado and Oloroso.
 Finally some Pedro Ximénez wine from sun-dried 'raisonified' grapes of the region is blended for sweetness, for the richness or 'creaminess' of aftertaste that is the hallmark of the product.

 Since its inception, it has been generally reviewed as one of the major four types of sherry, although less so in some parts of Spain.
-The business eventually began buying its own vineyards to invest in fermenting and fortification premises locally and to protect the quality of source material.
-The business uses its estate vineyards in Jerez Superior and uses all of its Palomino grapes as the main source grape.
+The business eventually began buying its own vineyards to invest in fermenting and fortification premises locally and to protect grape quality.
+The business uses its estate vineyards in Jerez Superior, and uses all of its Palomino grapes as the main source grape.